 Other Information: Report spills to local health, safety and environmental authorities, as required.

 Exposure Guideline Comments: TLV® = Threshold Limit Value.
+TWA = Time-Weighted Average.
 STEL = Short-term Exposure Limit.
-C = Ceiling limit.
-A2 = Suspected human carcinogen.
-SEN = Sensitization (skin and/or respiratory).
+A1 = Confirmed human carcinogen.
+DSEN = Dermal (skin) sensitization.
+RSEN = Respiratory sensitization.